senad-d/senad-d.github.io/_posts/2021-05-03-github-actions.md

 Create a `.github/workflows` directory in your repository on GitHub if this directory does not already exist.

-In the `.github/workflows` directory, create a file named `github-actions.yml`.
+In the `.github/workflows` directory, create a file named like `github-actions.yml`.

-Example YAML for the github-actions.yml file:
+Example YAML file:

+> The double curly braces are missing for the GitHub actions, don't forget to put them back.

 ```shell
 name: 0.3 - Update and Push Image